Sousastep/sousastep/.github/README.md

 > [!IMPORTANT]
 > When updating to new versions of SousaFX, copy all user preset files from `~/Documents/Max 8/Projects/sousastep/SousaFX/data/` to the new version's `sousastep/SousaFX/data/` folder.

-## Optional Software
+## Optional

-3. For thoughtful quotes whenever SousaFX boots, download [oblique-strategies](https://github.com/zzkt/oblique-strategies) to `~/Documents/Max 8/Projects/sousastep/default/`

-4. [Download Black Octopus Sound's](https://blackoctopus-sound.com/product/free-1gb-of-black-octopus-samples/) excellent free samples and place `Black Octopus Sound - Free Samples Bundle` into `~/Documents/Max 8/Projects/sousastep/SousaFX/default/SousaPlayback template Project/Clips/`

-5. To open the "SousaPlayback template Project", [download Live Suite](https://www.ableton.com/en/trial/) from Ableton.
+3. To open the "SousaPlayback template Project", [download Live Suite](https://www.ableton.com/en/trial/) from Ableton.

     Open Live, click "Menubar > Live > Settings...", and set the following preferences: